 What Hit the Pentagon?
 Misinformation and its Effect on the Credibility of 9/11 Truth (F Legge, October 2009)

-This paper discussed the evidence relating to claims regarding American Airlines flight 77, which was a Boeing 757.
+This early paper discusses the evidence relating to claims regarding American Airlines flight 77, a Boeing 757.
 The paper has recently been updated and now contains substantial revisions as a result of information received from critics and supporters of the paper.
-The purpose of this paper is to deal with the fact that there is dissension in the 9/11 truth movement regarding this issue, It discusses the possible damaging consequences of strongly supporting positions which cannot be scientifically substantiated.
+The purpose of this paper is to deal with the fact that there is dissension in the 9/11 truth movement regarding this issue.
+It discusses the possible damaging consequences of strongly supporting positions which cannot be scientifically substantiated.

 One issue not properly dealt with in this paper is “ground effect”.
 It has been claimed that ground effect would have prevented the plane from approaching and hitting the Pentagon so close to the ground.
 This is not a valid argument as ground effect diminishes with speed.
 At the high speed of the approach, ground effect would not have been significant.